igor-olikh/fladar/docs/amadeus_test_vs_production.md

 - **Booking Ready**: Data is suitable for actual flight booking applications
 - **Up-to-Date**: Continuously updated with the latest flight information

+### 1.1.
+Pricing Data Differences

+#### Test Environment Pricing
+- **Not Real Prices**: Prices in the test environment are **NOT real or accurate**
+- **Sample/Test Values**: Prices are sample values used for testing API functionality
+- **May Be Outdated**: Prices may reflect historical values from when test data was created
+- **No Booking Validity**: Prices cannot be used for actual booking - they are for testing only
+- **Inconsistent Pricing**: Prices may not follow real-world pricing patterns or market dynamics
+- **Fixed Values**: Some routes may always return the same price regardless of date or availability
+- **Currency Accuracy**: Currency values may not reflect actual exchange rates

+**⚠️ Critical Warning**: Never use test environment prices for:
+- Making booking decisions
+- Price comparisons
+- Budget planning
+- Showing prices to end users
+- Any production use case

+#### Production Environment Pricing
+- **Real-Time Market Prices**: Prices reflect actual current market rates
+- **Accurate and Current**: Prices are updated in real-time based on availability and demand
+- **Booking Valid**: Prices shown are the actual prices you would pay when booking
+- **Dynamic Pricing**: Prices follow real-world pricing patterns (higher for popular dates, lower for off-peak)
+- **Currency Accuracy**: Exchange rates are current and accurate
+- **Availability-Based**: Prices change based on seat availability and booking class
+- **Supplier Rates**: Prices come directly from airlines and reflect their current pricing

+**✅ Production prices are:**
+- Suitable for actual bookings
+- Accurate for customer-facing applications
+- Reliable for price comparisons
+- Valid for budget planning
+- Current and up-to-date

 ### 2. API Rate Limits

 #### Test Environment